Founders Festival stays in the park, with a condition

 Chamber Executive Director Connor Osborn said organizers hope to beat severe summer weather and the effects of competing with the Ann Arbor Art Fair by holding the event a week earlier, July 9-12.

 Residents and business owners spoke in favor of bringing the Festival back to downtown Farmington, where the bulk of the event was held for 50 years.
-Stephanie Williams said it figured prominently in plans for a Farmington High 30th class reunion.
+Stefanie Williams said it figured prominently in plans for a Farmington High 30th class reunion.

 “We always have it centered around the Founders Festival,” she said, adding that classmates meet in the beer tent and then move on to other downtown establishments.
 “We have in Farmington a great pride in our city… The downtown is the heart of the city.”

-Note: Clarification: Language has been added to the original version of this article to clarify a question from council members and that downtown Chamber members complained about the festival.